Three-dimensional lattice ground states for Riesz and Lennard-Jones type energies: Acknowledgments

 \section{Acknowledgments}

-LB is supported by the Austrian Science Fund (FWF) and the German Research Foundation (DFG) through the joint project FR 4083/3-1/I 4354.
+LB was supported by the Austrian Science Fund (FWF) and the German Research Foundation (DFG) through the joint project FR 4083/3-1/I 4354 during his stay in Vienna.
 L\v{S} and IT received support from VEGA Grant No. 2/0092/21.

 {}